- Welcome to my how to draw a palm tree tutorial!

-Let’s learn about cubes!
+Let’s learn about palm trees!

 Shape breakouts and natural variations